Skip to Content

 Easy Gingerbread Pumpkin Bundt Cake

-This easy gingerbread pumpkin bundt cake is perfect for the holiday season!
+This easy gingerbread pumpkin bundt cake from scratch is perfect for the holiday season!
 Moist spice cake drizzled with frosting and orange zest you will surely love!

 Equipment